calvenwts/parallax-landing/README.md

 # Parralax Effect Landing Page

-This is an experimental project exploring functionaities offered by Tailwind.
+This project was intended to explore the functionaities offered by Tailwind by building a beautiful mobile responsive landing page for a travelling themed site for adventurous travellers with a parallax effect.

 Sample screenshots of the finished product below: